rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 * Users are presented with some information about the volunteering opportunities.
 They will also have the opportunity to interact with a form by submitting their name, email address, using a drop down menu to signal their availability and a text area for any further details.
 A send button with familiar consistent hover effect allows users to submit this information.
-Feedback will be give to the user throughout the form interaction, with each input field highlighted when in focus and tooltip alerts if a required field has not been filled in correctly.
+Feedback will be given to the user throughout the form interaction, with each input field highlighted when in focus and tooltip alerts if a required field has not been filled in correctly.

 <br>